top of page

 Chillax Pura Flor: Cast of Characters: (in order of appearance)

 • Hibiscus: This vibrant flower is the showstopper of the tea world.
-Not only does it give your brew a stunning ruby color, but hibiscus is also known for its cooling properties.
-It’s packed with antioxidants, which are great for battling the oxidative stress that can build up when you’re exposed to too much sun.
+Not only does it give this brew a stunning ruby color, but hibiscus is also known for its cooling properties.
 Plus, hibiscus is naturally tangy and refreshing, which makes it the perfect base for a summer cooler.

 • Chamomile Chamomile is the herb equivalent of a lullaby.
-It’s soothing, anti-inflammatory, and helps to reduce stress and anxiety.
-On hot days, when the heat can easily trigger restlessness or crankiness, chamomile helps to keep things cool – both inside and out.
+It’s soothing and has been known to helps to reduce stress.
+On hot days, when the heat can easily trigger restlessness or crankiness, chamomile aims to keep things cool – both inside and out.

 • Cinnamon Bark: You might associate cinnamon with cozy winter nights, but it’s also fantastic for hot days.
-Cinnamon can help regulate blood sugar levels, which can be particularly beneficial when you’re feeling sluggish from the heat.
-It also adds a sweet, warming note to the tea without making it heavy – think of it as a gentle hug from your beverage.
+It also adds a sweet, warming note to the tea without making it heavy.

-• Rose Petals: Beyond making your tea look like something from a Jane Austen novel, rose petals have a calming effect on the mind.
+• Rose Petals: Beyond making your tea look like something from a Jane Austen novel, rose petals can have a calming effect on the mind.
 They’re often used in aromatherapy to reduce anxiety and stress.
 Be careful though.
-Only a tiny bit is needed because this flower packs a punch.
+Only a tiny bit is needed because this flower packs a punch flavor wise.

 • Lavender: The ultimate stress buster.
 This aromatic herb is known for its ability to calm the nervous system and promote relaxation.
 On a sweltering day, when you’re at risk of turning into a puddle of irritation, lavender is like a gentle breeze for your psyche.
 Like rose petals, a tiny bit goes a long way since lavender can be easily overpowering.